How to Improve & Maintain a Good Credit Score

 The amount owed makes up 30% of your credit score… but it’s not as simple as looking at total debt.
 Instead, credit bureaus factor in your credit utilization ratio.

-The credit utilization ratio is a measure of how much available credit you’re using.
-It’s calculated by dividing outstanding debt by the total credit limit available.
-This metric focuses on revolving debt, like credit cards, more than installment loans, like a mortgage or student loan.
+Your credit utilization ratio measures how much of your available credit you’re using.
+It’s calculated by dividing your outstanding debt by your total credit limit.
+This metric applies more to revolving debt, like credit cards, than to installment loans, such as mortgages or student loans.

 What is a good credit utilization ratio?